-What is a sex coach?
+What is a Sex Coach?

-Why work with a sex coach?
+Why Work with a Sex Coach?

 Society tells us that we are supposed to naturally know how to have sex.
 The desire to have sex is natural, but the skills to be a great lover or to engage fully in sex aren’t.
 The truth is that people need to learn how to have great sex.
 Social animals (including humans) learn skills through modeling and explicit instruction.

 Unfortunately, most people don’t give good feedback, so many people end up not knowing what makes for great sex.
 This is where working with a good sex coach can be very helpful.
 Sex is learnable and teachable.
 The best way to learn about it is to get feedback from an experienced, non-judgmental and cheer-leading person.

-What is it like to work with a talk-based sex coach?
+What is it Like to Work with a Talk-Based Sex Coach?

 Similar to life coaching, in talk-based sex coaching the client comes to the practitioner with a problem.
 The coach then helps them figure out what steps they can take to solve their problem.
 The coach may ask the client to fill out an intake form.
-Then they will meet in-person, over the phone, or on Skype for an initial session.
+They then meet in-person, over the phone, or via video chat for an initial session.
 During this time, the client and coach work together to define the problem.

 Talk coaches will sometimes offer homework to do outside of the session with partners or potential partners.
 For example, a talk sex coach may encourage a client who is interested in dating to talk to five people they are interested in.
 They may offer suggestions to couples such as watching a video and practicing the kinds of sensual touch they see in it.